Painting Furniture Black – No Topcoat!

 Learn more about Heirloom Traditions All in One Paint here and check out this guide for painting furniture with Heirloom Traditions Paint.

-Also, check out these Heirloom Traditions Paint Before and Afters for more inspiration!
+Also, check out these Heirloom Traditions Paint before and afters for more inspiration!

 I also mixed in 20% water to thin the paint so it would create a less textured finish.
+Learn more about how to thin paint for Wagner FLEXiO sprayer here.

 Before I sprayed the cedar chest, I double-checked the settings and once I got it to where it looked good, I sprayed the first coat.
+Get my list of the best HVLP paint sprayers here.

 At first, I was nervous because it looked like there was going to be a lot of texture, but when it dried, it leveled out and it looked really good!